HAWC Study on the Ultra-High-Energy Gamma-Ray Emissions from the Pulsar Wind Nebula G32.64+0.53: Discussion

 where $B_0$ is the initial magnetic field strength \citep{HAWCJ2019}.
 In our model, we directly fit for the magnetic field strength at the pulsar's current age, $\tau$.
 Thus, the current magnetic field $B(\tau)$ serves as a free parameter.

+The two zones are defined as follows.
+The relic zone consists of electrons injected and evolved over the full true age of the system, $[0,\ \tau]$, and primarily accounts for the gamma-ray emission.
+The young zone consists of electrons injected and evolved only over the most recent $t_{\mathrm{frac}} \times \tau$, i.e., from $\tau(1 - t_{\mathrm{frac}})$ to $\tau$, and primarily accounts for the X-ray synchrotron emission.
+The fraction $t_{\mathrm{frac}}$ is treated as a free parameter, with smaller values corresponding to a younger, more compact electron population responsible for the X-ray emission.

-In summary, our time-dependent leptonic PWN model has five free parameters: the initial spin period $P_0$, the conversion efficiency $\eta$, the electron spectral index $\alpha$, the cutoff energy $E_{\mathrm{cut}}$, and the current magnetic field strength $B(\tau)$.
-We implement the model using the GAMERA software package \citep{GAMERA}.
-The model parameters are then fitted to the multi-wavelength data using a Bayesian approach with the \texttt{emcee} Markov Chain Monte Carlo (MCMC) framework \citep{emcee}.
+Our time-dependent leptonic model therefore has five free parameters: the conversion efficiency $\eta$, the electron spectral index $\alpha$, the cutoff energy $E_{\mathrm{cut}}$, the current magnetic field strength $B(\tau)$, and the age fraction $t_{\mathrm{frac}}$.
+We implement the model using the GAMERA software package \citep{GAMERA} and fit the multi-wavelength data using a Bayesian approach with the \texttt{emcee} Markov Chain Monte Carlo (MCMC) framework \citep{emcee}.
+We assess convergence with the rank-normalized potential scale reduction factor $\hat{R}$ \citep{RubinStatistic}, obtaining $\hat{R}<1.01$ for all parameters with effective sample sizes exceeding $10^{6}$.

-The broadband spectral energy distribution, from X-rays to UHE gamma-rays, is described by a one-zone leptonic model.
-The best-fit parameters for this model, with 68\% credible intervals, are summarized in Table~\ref{tab:leptonic}, and the resulting fit is shown in Figure~\ref{fig:leptonicsed}.
+The best-fit SED and posterior distributions of the two-zone model are shown in Figure~\ref{fig:leptonicsed2}, and the best-fit parameters are summarized in Table~\ref{tab:leptonic2}.
+The two-zone model provides a good description of the data across the full energy range ($\chi^{2}/\mathrm{dof}=1.02$).
+With the age fixed to $\tau=9~\mathrm{kyr}$, the inferred age fraction $t_{\mathrm{frac}}=0.10$ corresponds to a young-electron injection over the most recent $0.9~\mathrm{kyr}$.
+This is consistent with the compact X-ray core being more recent and spatially smaller than the extended gamma-ray emission.

+The conversion efficiency is not tightly constrained by the current data.
+The marginalized posterior for $\eta$ is broad and asymmetric, peaking near $\eta\approx0.5$ with a median of $0.63$ ($68\%$ credible interval (CI) $0.39–0.88$), and it remains substantial up to the upper prior boundary $\eta=1$ (Figure~\ref{fig:leptonicsed2}a), with a $95\%$ CI of $0.25–0.98$.
+The data therefore favor an efficient conversion of the spin-down power into relativistic electrons, but do not determine $\eta$ precisely and do not exclude values close to $\eta=1$.